hungphongbk/vue-ssr-docs/vi/build-config.md

   // https://webpack.js.org/configuration/externals/#function
   // https://github.com/liady/webpack-node-externals
   // Externalize app dependencies.
 This makes the server build much faster
-  // and generates a smaller bundle file.
+  // và generates a smaller bundle file.
   externals: nodeExternals({
     // do not externalize dependencies that need to be processed by webpack.
     // you can add more file types here e.g. raw *.vue files